sustainable-computing-io/kepler-doc/docs/design/metrics.md

     integrated GPU and memory controller, but the number of components may vary depending on the system.
     The uncore metric is processor model specific and may not be available on some server CPUs.

-    When `RAPL`_ is not available, kepler can estimate this metric using the model server if the node CPU supports the uncore metric.
+    When [RAPL][3] is not available, kepler can estimate this metric using the model server if the node CPU supports the uncore metric.

 - **kepler_container_package_joules_total** (Counter)
     This measures the cumulative energy consumed by the CPU socket, including all cores and uncore components (e.g.